atbcb/ICTTestingBaseline/docs/20SyncMediaCap.md

 ## Limitations, Assumptions, or Exceptions
 * Synchronized media is audio or video synchronized with another format for presenting information and/or with time-based interactive components, unless the media is a media alternative for text that is clearly labeled as such.
 Synchronized media includes Web casts, press conferences, and online training presentations.
 * Captions are synchronized visual and/or text alternative for both speech and non-speech audio information needed to understand the media content
-* Audio descriptions are narration added to the soundtrack to describe important visual details that cannot be understood from the main soundtrack alone
+* Audio descriptions are narration added to the soundtrack to describe important visual details that cannot be understood from the main soundtrack alone.
 * Captions and audio descriptions need to be available but do not need to be turned on by default.
 * Captions and audio descriptions can be provided in separate media files, i.e., an audio described and captioned versions are different files.
 * Multimedia player must support captions and audio description for this test.